Game Connectivity and Adaptive Dynamics: Main results

 \subsection{Relationship to \texorpdfstring{\cite*{amiet2021pure}}{Amiet et al. (2021)}}

 Our paper is related to \cite*{amiet2021pure}.
-The focus of that paper is not entirely on game connectivity, but it contains results that are related to our work and we discuss this relationship here.
+The focus of that paper is not entirely on game connectivity, but it contains a result that is related to our work and we discuss this relationship here.

 Consider a vertex $v$ in the best-response graph of a game in $\cG(n,\mbf{k})$.
 We say that the game is $v$-\emph{connected} if its best-response graph has at least one sink and the property that if $v$ is a non-sink, then it can reach every sink.
 Similarly, we say that the game is $v$-\emph{super-connected} if its best-response graph has at least one sink and the property that if $v$ is a non-sink, then it can reach every non-source.